 The town center model of city building has been around for thousands of years and has proved to be the best, most economically stable model of development.
 The neighborhood center is an area where people can come together and be social and for cultural activities to occur.
 I will push for the creation of neighborhood centers throughout the city.
 I will also create a unique (to the city) car-restricted pedestrian plaza in Chicopee Center.
 To view my full proposal for this, please click that link.
 This pedestrian plaza will economically advance the city, and especially the Center, create a social environment for people to come together, advance the city culturally, enhance the farmers market being created there, create an attractive visual aesthetic in the Center, improve the flow of traffic by changing the vehicular road infrastructure, and improve people’s health.

 I will create neighborhood barbecue events in the summer.
-Instead of a singular large event in Chicopee Center, I support also multiple smaller events in various neighborhoods, which can be run by the people of the neighborhoods themselves.
+Instead of a singular large event in Chicopee Center, I support multiple smaller events in various neighborhoods as well, which can be run by the people of the neighborhoods themselves.
 A block or blocks in these neighborhoods can be closed down for a day, and people can bring out their grills and activities and have fun.
+I will also push to bring back the Chicopee Fest-of-All during the fireworks weekend.

 I will lower the property tax rate for small businesses to encourage their growth.
 Right now there is a tax rate of $17.61 per $1000 of assessed value for homes, and a flat $34.87 per $1000 assessed value for all businesses.
 This commercial rate is one of the highest in the entire state.
 In 2020 Chicopee had the 8th highest commercial tax rate ($33.90 per $1000 value) out of 344 cities and towns in MA, and the city councilors raised it to $34.87 for 2021.
 I will create 3 categories for the business tax rate based on the number of employees in the organization: small, medium, and large-scale.
 I will fight for all tax rates to go down and save all taxpayers money, but under the current rates, and depending on what is needed to fund the city budget, I would change the business rate to $45/$1000 for large-scale businesses, $30/$1000 for medium-scale businesses, and $17.61/$1000 for small-scale businesses.
 I also support tax breaks for entrepreneurs looking to start small businesses.
 This will discourage large corporations from setting up in the city and draining the city of money and ruining the aesthetic, livability, and structure of the city, and encourage the flourishing of small business entrepreneurs.
 More jobs will be added this way, and they will be more diverse and self-actualizing jobs.